NeiloErnesto89/interactive-project2/README.md

 2).
 "I would like to learn more about pollution and it's impact on societies".

 3).
-"I'm not at concerned with the enviroment but I'm a fan of geography and random facts".
+"I'm not at concerned with the enviroment but I'm a fan of geography and random data".

 4).
 "I'm from a European country and I want to know how my nation does in terms of GDP, waste (plastic) and Co2 emissions as well as mortality rates from air pollution".

-This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ### *Wireframes*

+The following section contains the mockups/wireframes  that I created prior to actually starting to code my project.
+The goal to give myself an idea of where I wanted the site to go and how it wanted to look, as well as tentatively considering some of its functionality.

 I used [Balsamiq](https://balsamiq.com/) to create simple wireframe mockups, which allowed me to visually render the inital outline for the site.
-I focused solely on a desktop view.
+I focused solely on a desktop view:

 #### Wireframe 1